 Claims for loss

 - U.S. - 21 days from the ship date*, 45 days if shipped to APO or FPO addresses

 - Canada - 21 days from the ship date*

 - International - 45 days from the ship date, 60 days if shipped to an address in Italy

-*Due to the delays caused the pandemic, if your claim was denied due to the shipment still being in transit, please wait an additional 14 business days before submitting a dispute to email@example.com.
+*Due to the delays caused by the pandemic, if your claim was denied due to the shipment still being in transit, please wait an additional 14 business days before submitting a dispute to firstname.lastname@example.org.
 If your shipment was returned due to a COVID-19 service suspension, please contact us with your shipment ID for further details on postage refunds.

 Important!
 All claims must be submitted within 90 days of the postage purchase date.
 The Insured will have one (1) year from the date postage was purchased to provide any required and/or additional documentation which has been requested of the Insured to substantiate said claim.
 In the case that required and/or additional documentation which has been requested goes ninety (90) days with no document submission will result in denial of the claim.
 Claim can be reopened upon submission of requested documents if documents are submitted within one (1) year from the date postage was purchased.
 Failure to provide the required and/or additional documentation within one (1) year from the postage purchase date will result in the denial of the claim.